 Gross mortgage lending statistics demonstrate the strongest performance in a long time.
-In particular, a report from the Council of Mortgage Lenders indicates that there has been an increase in gross mortgage lending to approximately £17.6 billion.
+In particular, a report from the Council of Mortgage Lenders indicates that there has been an increase in total gross mortgage lending that's increased to £17.6b (billion) in October.
 This represents an increase of 9% from the previous month, and an increase of 37% from the previous year.
 We haven't seen such a total gross mortgage lending figure this substantial for five years.

 The Council of Mortgage Lenders is comprised of banks and building societies.
 Its members include approximately 95% of all montage lenders in the UK, and the chief economist at the Council of Mortgage Lenders predicts that we'll see a further strengthening of housing activity within the next months.
 Naturally, this will be good for economic growth.